eye-division/madiacharya/cv.md

 ### SELECTED GROUP EXHIBITIONS

-2023 **'Fragments of our time', British Textile Biennial 2023,** The Whitaker, Blackburn
+2023 **‘Fragments of our time’, British Textile Biennial 2023,** The Whitaker, Blackburn

 2023 **The Stuff of Life The Life of Stuff**, **Sainsbury Centre,** University of East Anglia, Norwich

 2023&nbsp;**Hoarfrost on our lips**, Paradise Works, Manchester

-2023 **'Zari Sona Moti',** Darl-e and the Bear, Oxfordshire
+2023 **‘Zari Sona Moti’,** Darl-e and the Bear, Oxfordshire

-2022 **'Exchanges: Recent Additions to the Collection’**&nbsp; The Whitworth, Manchester
+2022 **‘Exchanges: Recent Additions to the Collection’**&nbsp; The Whitworth, Manchester

 2021 **Ground Work,** APT Gallery, London